6 Step Financial Aid Process

 Disbursement vs. Refund

-Disbursement is the process by which the Financial Aid Office authorizes payment of aid.
-Disbursement of aid generally occurs every Wednesday.
+Disbursement is the process by which the Financial Aid & Scholarships Office authorizes payment of aid.
 Not all aid programs may be available for full disbursement at one time, and as a result, you may receive multiple disbursements of aid.
-After the Financial Aid Office disburses your aid, Student Financial Services Center then begins the application of your aid to any debt and if applicable, the refund process.
+After the Financial Aid & Scholarships Office disburses your aid, the Bursar's Office then begins the application of your aid to any debt and if applicable, the refund process.

-Refund is the process of any remaining funds after Student Financial Services Center (SFSC) has applied your disbursed aid to your university debt.
-If you have remaining financial funds after the debt has been satisfied for the semester, SFSC will process the remaining funds as a refund.
+Refund is the process of any remaining funds after the Bursar's Office has applied your disbursed aid to your university debt.
+If you have remaining financial funds after the debt has been satisfied for the semester, the Bursar's Office will process the remaining funds as a refund.
 You are encouraged to sign-up for e-Refund which is the process to deposit your refund directly in your own bank account.
 It is the fastest method of receiving funds.
 To sign up for this FREE service, log into your My Sac State account, navigate to your Student Center, under the Finances section, click the Account Inquiry link, and then select the green eRefund button.

 Parent PLUS Loan funds cannot be disbursed/refunded through the e-Refund process.
 Parents will be mailed a refund check after all university debts have been paid for the semester.